 “High office teaches decision making, not substance.
 It consumes intellectual capital; it does not create it.
 Most high officials leave office with the perceptions and insights with which they entered; they learn how to make decisions but not what decisions to make.” ~ Henry Kissinger in his book White House Years.

 Kissinger’s saying is true not only for individuals but also for nations.
-When a nation has captured the world’s highest geopolitical office—and has become a superpower—it has the capacity to take quick decisions on a range of geopolitical issues but it is bereft of the capacity to create new intellectual capital.
+When a nation has raced past every other nation in the world, and has become a superpower, it acquires the capacity to take quick decisions on geopolitical issues but it becomes bereft of the capacity to create new intellectual capital.
 It loses the capacity to learn from past mistakes and its political culture becomes ossified.

 For the American establishment power is an aphrodisiac.
 (Kissinger has famously observed, “Power is an aphrodisiac”).
 While the Americans relish their aphrodisiac, their bad decisions destroy the lives of the folks in poor and developing countries.